KeccakTeam/KeccakTools/README.txt

 Gilles Van Assche.
 For more information, please refer to our website: http://keccak.noekeon.org/

-KeccakTools version 2.1, June 2010.
+KeccakTools version 3.0, January 2011.

 RELEASE NOTES